How to Transfer Assets to a Trust in Virginia

 Real Estate Transfers in Virginia

-Transferring real estate into your trust involves a few key steps:
+Transferring real estate into your Trust involves a few key steps:

 • Obtain a new deed form that transfers ownership from your name to the trust’s name